10 March 2023

-Cost:AUS $7,194 twin share
+Cost:AUS $6980 twin share Single supplement $1500

-Without a doubt this country is a potpourri of culture and diversity.
+Without a doubt, this country is a potpourri of culture and diversity.
 It boasts as having the highest mountain in the world Mt Everest mixed with unique wildlife and exotic culture.
 Discover yourself amidst this strange world of mystical beliefs and incredible history.
 Every aspect of life is tainted with spiritual reasons.
-You will have many opportunities to witness this aspect of life, and to share with people your own ideas about it.
+You will have many opportunities to witness this aspect of life and to share with people your own ideas about it.
 The art and craft of Nepal are basically based on the religious themes taken from Buddhism and Hinduism.
-Nepalese art has been influenced and promoted since the earliest recorded times by the Newars In Nepal, ethnical cultural groups are diverse and many of them have their own languages and customs.
-The country’s capital Kathmandu and largest city simultaneously reeks of history and the wear and tear of increasing modernity.
-The tightly packed historical centre, with its squares and temples, continues to preserve a world light years away from shantytowns, expensive hotels, restaurants and shops on the city’s outskirts.
+Nepalese art has been influenced and promoted since the earliest recorded times by the Newars In Nepal, ethnic cultural groups are diverse and many of them have their own languages and customs.
+The country’s capital Kathmandu and the largest city simultaneously reek of history and the wear and tear of increasing modernity.
+The tightly packed historical centre, with its squares and temples, continues to preserve a world light-years away from shantytowns, expensive hotels, restaurants and shops on the city’s outskirts.
 Kathmandu’s core is Durbar Square, with the Vishnumati River to the west and Ratna Park to the east, The Bagmati River forms the southern boundary, whilst Thamel, the popular tourist hangout sprawls to the north.
 This would have to be one of the most exciting cities in the world today.

 No other area in Nepal has such a splendid variety of natural beauties as the Annapurna region.
 It is a rare combination of long arrays of snow-capped peaks, crystal lakes, and turbulent rivers with deep gorges, Tibetan monasteries, and picturesque villages, inhabited by simple and friendly ethnic people.

 Nestled in the Himalayas is the idyllic nation of Bhutan – the world’s only democratic monarchy.
-Bhutan cautiously emerged from isolation in the 1970’s and has since embraced a policy of strictly controlled tourism and development.
+Bhutan cautiously emerged from isolation in the 1970s and has since embraced a policy of strictly controlled tourism and development.

 Bhutan is a rare gem.
-In 2006 approximately only 12,000 tourists were permitted to enter and taste the delights of Bhutan’s wonderful Buddhist culture, marvel at her magnificent scenery, trek through a stunning array of mountains and valleys and to view some of the world’s rarest flora and fauna in a totally unspoiled environment.
+In 2006 approximately only 12,000 tourists were permitted to enter and taste the delights of Bhutan’s wonderful Buddhist culture, marvel at her magnificent scenery, trek through a stunning array of mountains and valleys and view some of the world’s rarest flora and fauna in a totally unspoiled environment.
 Bhutan offers sensational opportunities for Eco-friendly visitors and will continue to refrain from

 indulging in mass-market tourism, although a small increase in visitor numbers has been approved.

 Bhutan has resisted globalization and therefore has protected its strong Buddhist culture and way of life.
 There is little crime, a stable government and exceptionally friendly people.
-Whether you are a bird-watcher, trekker, weaver, culture seeker or scenery lover… Bhutan is a must see destination, unlike no other.
+Whether you are a bird-watcher, trekker, weaver, culture seeker or scenery lover… Bhutan is a must-see destination, unlike no other.

-The country boasts a glorious mosaic of botanical treasures and with its pristine environment these remain largely untouched and in some cases undiscovered.
+The country boasts a glorious mosaic of botanical treasures and with its pristine environment, these remain largely untouched and in some cases undiscovered.
 Bhutan is home to an enormous diversity of flora with over 50 species of rhododendrons alone and over 600 species of orchids.
 Bhutan is famous for the legendary Blue Poppy which blooms only once and then dies.
 With few people in the world ever setting eyes on it, a mystique surrounds this beautiful species and it is now the national flower of Bhutan